Apoptosis Induction for Mesothelioma Treatment

 Apoptosis is a pre-programmed process that causes the death of a living cell.
 In other words, apoptosis is a form of “cellular suicide,” a ticking time bomb aimed at specific cells or cell types.[1]

-Although the process sounds a bit gruesome, apoptosis serves a positive purpose at various stages of human development.
+Apoptosis serves a positive purpose at various stages of human development.
 For example, in utero, humans have extra tissue connecting their fingers and toes in a web-like formation.
 Apoptosis is responsible for “dissolving” the webbing, leaving separate and distinctive digits we recognize as fingers and toes.[2]

 Similarly, when the development of the central nervous system begins, mass quantities of brain cells are formed.
-Apoptosis is responsible for eliminating unnecessary cells allowing for normal brain function.
+Apoptosis is responsible for eliminating unnecessary cells, allowing for normal brain function.

 What Causes Apoptosis?